 Hosted by Marion Ryan and Ken Platt, later replaced by Desmond O'Connor, Alfred Marks, Jackie Rae, Ted Ray, then by Pete Murray.
-Directed by Philip Jones.
-Bob Sharples was the first Musical Director, later replaced by Peter Knight.
+The music was provided by musical director Bob Sharples, later replaced by Peter Knight, while the show was directed by Philip Jones.

-It was a simple quiz show in which a contestant had to idenify (or guess) the name of a song from as few introductory notes as possible.
-The male host would be with the contestant whereas Marion Ryan would provide vocals where needed.
+As the title suggests it was a simple quiz show in which a contestant had to identify (or guess) the name of a song from as few introductory notes as possible.
+The male host would be with the contestant and Marion Ryan would provide vocals where needed.

 One notable show was Christmas Eve 1958 when the cast of The Army Game were the contestants.
 After four years on air the series finally made it into the top ten ratings in Spring 1960.
 Pete Murray joined for the final series in 1962 with the show celebrating its 200th broadcast on 20th July 1962.